SCIENCE and DISCOVERY

 Retake Policy in Science

-1. After each Test or Quiz, we will grade it before the end of class.
-There will be a time limit for every
+1. After each Test or Quiz, students will scan their tests for a score.
+There will be a time limit for every quiz or test.

 We will not use retake tickets in my class.
-Once your signed test is turned in I will email the list of retake
+Once your signed test is turned in, you may retake your test in class during work time.

 Online Learning Resources